Sonia Sotomayor Fast Facts

 July 12, 2010 - Commits to write and publish her memoir with Alfred A. Knopf.
 It is later revealed that Sotomayor received a $1.175 million advance, according to financial disclosure forms released in 2011.

-January 15, 2013 - Sotomayor releases her memoir "My Beloved World," which discusses her father's alcoholism, her struggle with diabetes and her divorce.
+January 15, 2013 - Sotomayor publishes her memoir "My Beloved World," which discusses her father's alcoholism, her struggle with diabetes and her divorce.

+January 19, 2018 - Sotomayor suffers "symptoms of low blood sugar" and paramedics are called to her home, according to a Supreme Court spokesperson.
+The spokesperson said Sotomayor, 63, is doing fine, was treated and returned to work.